EbereUzodufa/Udacity/README.md

 # Udacity-Bertelsmann

 This is a repository for my Udacity Data Science Scholrship Class.
+I store my codes on the data science lessons.